 Angela holds a MS in Community and Regional Planning from the University of Texas at Austin and a BA in Environmental Studies from Villanova University.
 She previously worked as Outreach Coordinator for Clean Water Action as well as held a variety of planning related jobs.
 Angela brings passion and knowledge about our aquatic-urban ecosystems to her role at SBCA.

-Environmental Policy Intern
+Environmental Policy and Communications Intern

 "It is not ignorance but knowledge which is the mother of wonder."